Here’s the full scoop.

 For Example: If you are buying car insurance for a car that was purchased three years back at Rs.
 5 Lakhs, the IDV or the Sum Insured of the car would be Rs.
 3 lakhs after applying 40% depreciation since the insurance is bought in the 4th Year.
 But, if you’ve got an Return to Invoice add-on, and there is a total loss/theft, you will get a Sum Insured of 5 Lakhs which is the showroom price of the car 3 years back.
 You have successfully dodged depreciation!

-And if you’ve got Zero Depreciation add-on it means that if your car is partially damaged, you don’t have to bear the amount being calculated for depreciation and your insurer will take care of everything!
+And if you’ve got Zero Depreciation car insurance add-on it means that if your car is partially damaged, you don’t have to bear the amount being calculated for depreciation and your insurer will take care of everything!

 Let’s do a quick recap!